-Compressed natural gas stored under high pressure (it will remain in a gaseous state) mainly done to transport it or store for later use in vehicles like trucks, cars, autos, buses, etc. After extraction from the well, it is transferred through the pipeline to distributors.
+Compressed natural gas stored under high pressure (it will remain in a gaseous state) is mainly done to transport it or store for later use in vehicles like trucks, cars, autos, buses, etc. After extraction from the well, it is transferred through the pipeline to distributors.
 Then these distributors compressed this gas in the cylinders and send it to the customers and fueling stations for public use.

-This gas stored in thick tanks which are made up of aluminium, steel, or some other composition.
-This gas kept at the pressure of 20-25 MPa (average range), this pressurization level helps to gas to reduces its volume to less than 1%.
+This gas is stored in thick tanks which are made up of aluminium, steel, or some other composition.
+This gas is kept at the pressure of 20-25 MPa (average range), this pressurization level helps to gas to reduces its volume to less than 1%.
 It mainly comprises methane gas which may produce engine power after it’s mixed with air and fed into an engine’s combustion chamber.

 What are the uses of CNG gas?